 His research interests and teaching responsibilities include policy analysis, intelligence, interagency coordination, national security, homeland security and counterterrorism policy.

 Jon J. Rosenwasser is an Adjunct Professor in the Sanford School of Public Policy at Duke University.
-He is also the Budget & Policy Director for the Senate Select Committee on Intelligence.
+He is also the Intelligence Community Chief Financial Officer.

 Rosenwasser previously served as Program Manager for the Center for the Study of Intelligence at the Central Intelligence Agency and as a Senior Strategist at the Office of the Director of National Intelligence.
 He was an Adjunct Professor in the School of Public Policy at George Mason University from 2005 to 2007.